-The Roman sanctuary of Deir El Aachaiyer is one of the biggest temples in Lebanon.
+The village of Deir El Aachaiyer houses one of the biggest Roman temples in Lebanon.

 Dedication

-According to an inscription found in the cella, the temple is dedicated to the gods of “Kiboreia” and that its worship is placed under the responsibility of a high priest in 132 AD.
+According to an inscription found on site, the temple is dedicated to the gods of “Kiboreia” and that its worship is placed under the responsibility of a high priest in 132 AD.

 “Kiboreia” was presumably the name of Deir El Aachaiyer, or a nearby area during antiquity.
 The cult and era of the gods of Kiboreia is still unknow to-date.